tensorpack/tensorpack/docs/tutorial/extend/trainer.md

 ### Write a Trainer

-The existing trainers should be enough for data-parallel single-cost optimization tasks.
+The existing trainers should be enough for single-dataloader data-parallel single-cost optimization tasks.
 If you just want to do some extra work during training, first consider writing it as a callback, or write an issue to see if there is a better solution than creating new trainers.
 If your task is fundamentally different from single-cost optimization, you will need to write a trainer.